moralesUJI/IR2120_docker/README.md

 This command will launch a _bash shell_ from where launch other commands.
 If a specific command wants to be executed on the container just simply append the command at the end of the whole string above.

-Finally, in case that the non nvidia image:
+Finally, in case that the non-nvidia image:
 ```
 docker run -it --rm   --name niryo-base-compose   --env DISPLAY=$DISPLAY   --env XDG_RUNTIME_DIR=$XDG_RUNTIME_DIR   --env QT_X11_NO_MITSHM=1   --network host   --privileged   --security-opt seccomp=unconfined   --security-opt apparmor=unconfined   -v /dev:/dev   -v /tmp/.X11-unix:/tmp/.X11-unix   -v ~/niryo_ws:/home/niryo/niryo_ws   --device /dev/dri:/dev/dri   ghcr.io/moralesuji/ir2120_docker/niryo:base
 ```